ian-cho/data-prep-kit/examples/agentic/README.md

          ```
    - Ollama:
       - Download [Ollama](https://ollama.com/download).
       - Download one of the supported [models](https://ollama.com/search).
-We used `llama3.3` in our testing.
+We tested with `llama3.3` model.
       - update the `model_ollama_*` names in the relevant cells if needed.
    - Watsonx:
       - Register for Watsonx